GustavFluur/gold_scroll/README.md

             STRIPE_WH_SECRET variable (but its all in detail explained in the walkthrough videos under stripe section))

 - [ ] 		Make sure the form to add product is validated (be specific about what the users are sending through the form)

+- [ ] 		Modifying & adjusting some of the attributes other contents form Boutique Ado to my own project.
+            - JS file & some other template files have to be updated accordingly to complete the project till next time.

+- [ ] 		Create a function where is no image for one of the merchandises, needs be shown a image where it signals that something is missing.

 - [ ] 		Create a newsletter functionality